reelyactive/chickadee/README.md

 If the static device identifier does not already exist, it will be created similar to POST /id.

+__DELETE /id/id__

+Delete a device association.

 __POST /at__

 Create a new place association.
-For example, to associate a place named _test_ to the device identifiers 001bc50940800000 and 001bc50940810000 include the following JSON:
+For example, to associate a place named _thebarn_ to the device identifiers 001bc50940800000 and 001bc50940810000 include the following JSON:

     {
-      "place": "test",
+      "place": "thebarn",
       "identifiers": [ "001bc50940800000", "001bc50940810000" ]
+    }

+__PUT /at/place__

+Update a place association.
+For example, to update a place named _thebarn_, PUT /at/thebarn and include the updated JSON, for example:

+    {
+      "identifiers": [ "001bc50940800001", "001bc50940810001" ]
     }

 __GET /at/place__